Key developments in the aftermath of the Turkey, Syria quake

-The Turkish disaster management agency has updated the death toll from the powerful earthquake in Turkey to 38,044, raising the overall number of fatalities in both Turkey and Syria to 41,732.
+The remains of the soccer star, who had been playing for Turkish Super Lig club Hatayspor, were found in what was left of a luxury 12-story building where he had been living in the hard-hit city of Antakya, Hatay province.

+“Atsu’s lifeless body was found under the rubble.
+At the moment, his belongings are still being removed,” manager Murat Uzunmehmet told private news agency DHA.

-The death toll is certain to increase further as search teams retrieve more bodies amid the devastation.
+The death toll from the 7.8-magnitude quake on Feb.
+6 in southeastern Turkey and northern Syria passed 43,000 on Friday and was certain to increase as search teams find more bodies.

-The powerful 7.8 earthquake has become Turkey’s deadliest disaster in modern history.
+The 31-year-old Atsu, who previously played for English Premier League clubs Chelsea, Newcastle United, Everton and Bournemouth, signed for Hatayspor from a Saudi side late last year.

+Hatayspor said Atsu’s body was being repatriated to Ghana.
+“There are no words to describe our sadness,” the club tweeted.

 Credit: AP